 We have a long standing partnership with the Western Reserve Academy in Ohio, USA.
 Annually a group of students engage in an exchange program with our students hosting the Americans for two weeks in the summer term, and then visiting Ohio in the ‘Fall’.
 The trip takes on a political flavour as the group visit Washington and have privileged access to one of the Ohio senator’s offices.

 18 students from across the country attended their first residential as part of a brand-new collaboration to help academically gifted and ambitious young people access top universities in the UK.

 The programme, United Access, has been launched this summer by national schools group United Learning in collaboration with Caterham School and educational charity Accelerate and Access Foundation (AAF).
 It will run for four years, with the successful Year 9 applicants attending a series of residentials and being supported by undergraduates from Oxbridge and Russell Group Universities.

 The programme is open to students who are eligible for Pupil Premium funding, who would be the first generation in their family to go to university and who would have been identified by teachers as having the academic potential to excel in higher education.

-The successful candidates attended the first residential from 12 to 16 July at Caterham School. there, they engaged in a wide range of academic activities designed to go beyond the standard curriculum to challenge and develop their understanding.
+The successful candidates attended the first residential from 12 to 16 July at Caterham School (video).
+They engaged in a wide range of academic activities designed to go beyond the standard curriculum to challenge and develop their understanding.
 Sessions ranged from letter writing and exploring Chaucer to debates on economic policy and learning drama techniques.
 In addition, students got actively involved in orienteering, basketball and the high ropes course.